simbleau/cssugar/README.md

 # CSSugar
-A CSS library for Rust, focusing on ergnomic abstractions.
+A CSS values and units library for Rust, focusing on ergnomic abstractions.

 # Goal
 The goal is to wrap all CSS values and units in an ergonomic, rusty way.